 In addition, they typically elect courses from the mathematics and statistics departments and take the doctoral seminars in finance.

 Students take qualifying exams at the end of the third semester.
 The required exams are:

 Students with appropriate preparation prior to their entry to the program may choose to take the qualifying exams prior to the third semester; however, they must take the entire set of qualifiers as outlined above.

 The faculty reviews each student's progress and performance in the program at the end of the third semester.

-Students are also required to write a summer paper in each of their first two years of the program.
-The purpose of the summer papers is to give students the opportunity to conduct original research on their own.
-In many cases, the summer papers lead to a thesis topic.
+Students are also required to write a research paper in each of their first two years of the program.
+The purpose of the first-year and second-year papers is to give students the opportunity to conduct original research on their own.
+In many cases, these papers lead to a thesis topic.